-The annual reports of 3CIF bank highlight the use of ELA in 2012 for 3.49 billion and a full repayment in 2013.
-Furthermore, we know from Dexia SA that a part of 18.7 billion of ELA was provided by BdF, in addition to that provided by NBB.
-So, if we consider the amount exceeding the 6.4 billion given by NBB (18.7–6.4=12.3 billion) as being provided by BdF, we have 6.4 billion of ELA in 2011 and (10-3.5 = 7.5) billion in 2012 that could not be associated with any bank.
+The annual reports of 3CIF bank highlight the use of ELA in 2012 for €3.49 billion and a full repayment in 2013.
+Furthermore, we know from Dexia SA that a part of €18.7 billion of ELA was provided by BdF, in addition to that provided by NBB.
+So, if we consider the amount exceeding the €6.4 billion given by NBB (18.7–6.4= €12.3 billion) as being provided by BdF, we have 6.4 billion of ELA in 2011 and (10-3.5 = €7.5) billion in 2012 that could not be associated with any bank.
 So, we are sure that there are one or more banks that received ELA in 2011 and 2012 from BdF that we could not capture.

 ES: Bank of Spain (BoE) published in May 2017 a report on the financial and banking crisis in Spain in 2008-2014 where some amount of ELA is reported.
-We know that Caja de Ahorros de Castilla La Mancha (or CCM) received 1.5 billion of ELA in 2009 (before being resolved in 2010) and Banco de Valencia received around 0.9 billion from 2009 to 2013.
-BoE also mentions Banco Popular Español as a bank that received ELA, while a European Parliament note on Banco Popular Espanol resolution mentions 2 ELA interventions for a total amount of 3.5 billion in June 2017 before the acquisition by Santander, which fully repaid it.
+We know that Caja de Ahorros de Castilla La Mancha (or CCM) received €1.5 billion of ELA in 2009 (before being resolved in 2010) and Banco de Valencia received around €0.9 billion from 2009 to 2013.
+BoE also mentions Banco Popular Español as a bank that received ELA, while a European Parliament note on Banco Popular Espanol resolution mentions two ELA interventions for a total amount of €3.5 billion in June 2017 before the acquisition by Santander, which fully repaid it.
 Notice that CCM and Banco popular Español’s ELA lasted only a few days while Banco de Valencia ELA was fully repaid only in 2013, with the acquisition by Caixa bank.
 The individual bank reports do not mention ELA, but because Bank of Spain identifies the banks and the amount each bank received, we are confident that there is no other bank that received ELA in Spain.

 IE: The Central Bank or Ireland (CBI) mentions the use of ELA in its annual reports.
 In particular there is information about the use of ELA between 2009 and 2013.
-The CBI mentions 2 banks that received ELA: Anglo-Irish Bank (that became Irish Bank Resolution Corporation in 2011) and Irish Life & Permanent (that became Permanent TSB).
-The CBI annual reports indicate a total of 11.5 billion in 2009, 49.5 billion in 2010, 42.4 billion in 2011, 40.4 billion in 2012, and 39.5 billion in 2013, but it does not specify which bank got which amount.
+The CBI mentions two banks that received ELA: Anglo-Irish Bank (that became Irish Bank Resolution Corporation in 2011) and Irish Life & Permanent (that became Permanent TSB).
+The CBI annual reports indicate a total of €11.5 billion in 2009, €49.5 billion in 2010, €42.4 billion in 2011, €40.4 billion in 2012, and €39.5 billion in 2013, but it does not specify which bank got which amount.

-Irish Life and Permanent annual report of 2012 at page 12 shows ELA support only in 2011, for 2.3 billion.
+Irish Life and Permanent annual report of 2012 at page 12 shows ELA support only in 2011, for €2.3 billion.
 The Anglo-Irish Bank (and IBRC) annual report mentions the use of ELA but not the amount, while a research paper by K. Whelan, called “ELA, Promissory Notes and All That: The Fiscal Costs of Anglo-Irish Bank”, shows that the amount of ELA is coherent with the data provided by CBI and Irish Life and Permanent.

 If we sum the amount obtained by IBRC and Irish Life & Permanent, we obtain the figures provided by Bank of Ireland for 2012, so we can be sure that there is no other bank that obtained ELA from Bank of Ireland.